NeXplore (OTCMKTS:NXPC) Hits New 52-Week High at $2.38

 NeXplore Co.
-(OTCMKTS:NXPC – Get Rating)’s stock price reached a new 52-week high during mid-day trading on Thursday .
-The company traded as high as $2.38 and last traded at $2.38, with a volume of 0 shares changing hands.
+(OTCMKTS:NXPC – Get Rating)’s share price reached a new 52-week high during trading on Wednesday .
+The company traded as high as $2.38 and last traded at $2.38, with a volume of 0 shares.
 The stock had previously closed at $2.38.

 NeXplore Company Profile